Roswell Conspiracies: Aliens, Myths and Legends: Enemies

 Charon (Dale Wilson): A Minotauri warrior who fights with a sword and shield.
 His sword is capable of energy blasts while his shield can be used as a hoverboard.
 He competes with Kahn Mort for the Sh'lainn's head in exchange for his freedom.
 In the middle of the hunt, he encounters and is defeated by Nick Logann, who leaves his body in the bushes for Alliance agents to find while using Charon's armor to impersonate him and take the bounty off Sh'lainn's head.
 First appearance: Episode 9 - Bounty Wars.

 Sh'rain: Daughter of Queen Mab, she is a close friend of Sh'lainn and is sympathetic to her even after her defection to the Alliance.
 Upon hearing how Sh'lainn begins suffering from the Iron Death, she give Nick Logan an Ur stone to cure her.

-Valra (Venus Terzo): A vampire scientist who ultimately defects from Hanek.
+Valra (Venus Terzo): A vampire scientist employed by Hanek before ultimately going rogue.
 She almost successfully takes over Intracom when she alters her genetic structure after biting Sh'lainn.
-As a Banshee hybrid she was able to emit projectiles and was no longer affected by the Sun.
+As a Banshee hybrid, she was able to emit energy projectiles and was no longer affected by the Sun.
 She was imprisoned by the Alliance after her failed coup, and her powers wear off.
 Valra is among the aliens that are set free by Trueblood shortly before the bunker explodes.
+First appearance: Episode 15 - Queen Banshee (Part 1).

 Setakha: An ancient winged Vampire from Egypt who is the son of Set.
 In ancient times, he and his father controlled the Upper Kingdom while using the Pharaohs as puppets.
 Consequentially, he was regarded as a malevolent deity and known as the Master of Pharaohs.
 He was later sealed in stasis for four thousand years before being reawakened by the other Vampires with a special Ankh shaped key and Nema's blood.
 He then reactivates his robotic guardian, the Sphinx, to wreak havoc in Egypt with the intent of activating an ancient but inactive enslavement beacon to control mankind before he is disintegrated in his beacon's activation beam.